taskswithcode/taskswithcode/README.md

-I am a machine learning practitioner supporting open research.

-_Machine learning research fuels the progress in AI we are witnessing today.
-[Researchers and practitioners](https://github.com/taskswithcode/sota_researchers_with_published_code) who contribute to open source are the silent catalysts fueling this rapid growth, while corporations largely enjoy the gains from their work._
+_Machine learning [researchers and practitioners](https://github.com/taskswithcode/sota_researchers_with_published_code) who contribute to open source are the silent catalysts fueling the rapid growth in AI.
+However, it is often corporations that reap the majority of the benefits from their work._

-_Any business that leverages machine learning hopefully,  in good conscience, feels compelled to **directly support** [researchers & practitioners](https://github.com/taskswithcode/sota_researchers_with_published_code)  who  publish code, models/notebooks/apps with permissible licenses allowing commercial use.
-Currently the only obligation a business has use  for use of open source with permissible license, is just attribution for legal compliance_.
+_Hopefully, any business that leverages machine learning feels compelled, in good conscience, to **directly support** [researchers & practitioners](https://github.com/taskswithcode/sota_researchers_with_published_code)  who  publish code, models/notebooks/apps with permissible licenses permitting commercial use.
+Currently, the only obligation a business has when using open source materials with a permissible license is to provide attribution for legal compliance._

  Github sponsorship is one way to directly support [them](https://github.com/taskswithcode/sota_researchers_with_published_code).
 However, the vast majority of them have not enabled sponsorship yet.
-At this point, the only show of support we can offer them is starring their repos.
-Hopefully more of them will enable [Github sponsorship](https://github.com/sponsors#regions).
+At this point, the only show of support we can offer is to star their repos.
+One goal of this [initiative/app](https://github.com/taskswithcode/sota_researchers_with_published_code) is to encourage [researchers & practitioners](https://github.com/taskswithcode/sota_researchers_with_published_code) to enable [Github sponsorship](https://github.com/sponsors#regions), allowing us to support them directly.

 # Contributions to Open Research & Education